Skip to content

 How hard is Shalloch on Minnoch?

-When is the best time to climb Shalloch on Minnoch?
+When should I climb Shalloch on Minnoch?

 The standard good-weather months for Shalloch on Minnoch are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.